 - The high surface hardness of the compound layer, and the presence of surface microporosity capable of retaining lubricant, produces an excellent wear resistant surface.

 - Traditional hardening practices may result in distortion and poor dimensional control because of metallurgical phase changes when rapidly quenching from high treatment temperatures.
-During Nitridetek treatment these changes do not occur, therefore allowing the treatment of close-tolerance precision parts, especially thin cross section and precision components.
+During FNC / Nitridetek treatment these changes do not occur, therefore allowing the treatment of close-tolerance precision parts, especially thin cross section and precision components.

 Aesthetic Finish & Corrosion Resistance

 - Ferritic Nitrocarburizing (FNC) treatment produces an aesthetically pleasing black surface finish, and combining this with an organic sealant retained in the microporous layer, imparts corrosion resistance superior to that of electroplated components, and comparable to that of medium grades of stainless steel.